vijaybalebail/In-memory-workshop/In_memory/IM_features/queries.md

 Elapsed: 00:00:00.12
 ````

 In our case the query timing reduced from 0.92 to 0.12 seconds.
 Although its 7 times faster(.92/.12 = 7), the dataset in this case is small and since data is already in memory, computation is fast to begin with.
-While for larger tables, the performance benefit is significant, the table will need to be loaded in COMPRESS QUERY LOW mode which will occupy more memory.
-So, this feature will need to have cost and benefit analysis done and it depends on how many queries you have aggregation and aggregation groupings.
+While for larger tables, the performance benefit is significant, the table will need to be loaded in *COMPRESS QUERY LOW* mode which will occupy more memory then COMPRESS QUERY HIGH.
+While InMemory Arithemtic is a good feature, since it can only run on "QUERY LOW" , it would take up much more memory.
+A cost/benefit analysis should be considered before enabling this feature.
+It depends on how many queries have aggregation/aggregation groupings and amount of memory in the system.